 In this case copyleft licenses seem to be a way for involved companies to keep control of the source code, like a non-commercial variant but with FSF and OSI seal of approval.
 It has the drawback of limiting what the community can do and eventually makes less possible for people to collaborate together, exchange code, backport fixes and merge branches.

 The engine from id Tech 5 era used by the Rage game was not really used outside a handful of games including some Wolfenstein titles and a few others.
-The id Tech 6 and 7 generations engines seems to have not been used outside of existing Doom and Wolfenstein games and to not have been marketed as far as I know.
+The id Tech 6 and 7 generations engines seem to have not been used outside of existing Doom and Wolfenstein games and to not have been marketed as far as I know.
 And with Quake Champions they started to use third-party code.
 At this point it looks like you can’t make a game anymore with id Software technologies from today.

 Competitor: Epic and Unreal engine